Snyk CLI for Java and Kotlin

 • If the different sub-projects include different configurations, scan each sub-project separately.

-Examples of how you can use the --configuration-matching option
+Examples of how you can use the --configuration-matching option:

-• --configuration-matching=^compile$ will match only compile.
+• --configuration-matching=^compile$ to match only compile.

-• --configuration-matching='^(debug|release)compile$' will match debugCompile and releaseCompile.
+• --configuration-matching='^(debug|release)compile$' to match debugCompile and releaseCompile.

-• --configuration-matching='^(?!.*test).*$' will match all configurations except those containing the string "test".
+• --configuration-matching='^(?!.*test).*$' to match all configurations except those containing the string "test".

 Android build variants